IGreatlyDislikeJavascript/bootstrap-tourist/README.md

  16. Added showIfUnintendedOrphan to show a tour step as an orphan if its element doesn't exist, overriding onElementUnavailable
  17. Overlay divs and customizable transitions between tour steps

+## Policy on NPM, semantic versioning, releases, code structure etc
+I'm a self-taught C++/x86 asm coder from the 80's and 90's.
+I'm not a web developer, I only have basic html, js, jquery knowledge that I pretty much taught myself over a couple of weeks or so.
+This isn't my full time job, or even my part time job.
+I inherited the need to fix some stuff in Bootstrap Tour, and I simply published my fixes on github.
+I never intended to take on maintenance of a product, or become responsible for it in any way.
+I even said this in the Tour repo when I published my first fixes.

+All of that info is to set your expectations.
+Tourist works, and it's been thoroughly tested, but I keep getting tripped up by the niceties of modern coding.
+Tourist is offered as a non-minified, simple download-and-drop-in tool for you to use if you want to.
+I will do my best to follow coding standards, publish to npm when I remember, keep to a coding style, follow semantic versioning and all that stuff that makes it easy for you to use this plugin.
+However please fully expect that:

+1. I will probably fail, so you'll need to tell me what I've done wrong and most importantly how to fix it
+2. The github repo will always have the latest in-progress version
+3. The github release will always be the latest stable version
+4. Anything else is a bonus.

+As a side note, Bootstrap Tour was made in coffeescript (which I'd never heard of).
+So when I started working on Tourist, it was using a codebase without comments, odd transpilation structures and approaches, and much more.
+So if you're looking at the source and scratching your head as to why something is done in a certain way - yes, welcome to my world :-)

 ## Contributing